structured-query-language/structured-query-language.github.io/using-MATCH_RECOGNIZE-to-analyze-data-in-a-data-vault-effectivity-satellite-part-ii.md

 ### Query Output

-The query identified the following Customers started with a Subscription Tier, switched to a different Subscription Tier, and then eventually _switched back_ to the original Subscription Tier.
+The query identified the following Customers started with a Premium Subscription Tier, switched to a Free Subscription Tier, and then eventually _switched back_ to the original Subscription Tier (Premium).

 | CUSTOMER_BK | SUBSCRIPTION_TIER_BK | START_DATE | END_DATE   | ACTION                       |
 |-------------|----------------------|------------|------------|------------------------------|